ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 +++++++++++++++++

-The sequence diagram below shows the main sequence of calls in MCS to return to IDLE via the ObsReset command for a correlation scan.
+The sequence diagram below shows the main sequence of calls in MCS to return to IDLE via the ObsReset command for a correlation/pst scan.
 Return calls are not shown.

 .. uml:: ../../diagrams/obsreset-command.puml